Skip to main content

 In the current marketing landscape, grabbing and holding a customer’s attention is a major challenge.
 Customers are constantly bombarded with marketing messages.
 This often leads to messages being ignored.
 So, how can a business cut through the noise and deliver a message that is both timely and relevant?
 The answer lies in triggered communication.

-What is triggered communication?
+What is Triggered Communication?

 Triggered communication is an automated messaging strategy.
 Messages are sent to a customer based on a specific action they take.
 Think of it as a direct and personal response to a customer’s behavior.

-1. Event-based
+1. Event-Based

 Event-based triggers are the most common type of triggered communication.
 They are activated by a specific action a customer takes.
 This action can be a purchase, a website visit, or even a lack of activity.
 The key is that the message is sent right after the event occurs.